sftcd/openssl/esnistuff/README.md

 DON'T DEPLOY ECH YET!!!
 It's still work-in-progress code.

-- 20230223: added early data test which shows we have a server-side problem causing early data to be rejected even if ECH isn't attempted.
-Going to rebase just in case that resovles the issue.
+- 20230228: got early data working again - problems were a mix of mine (more changes related to moving away from use of ``s_inner`` etc) and a bug in the underlying master branch fixed via [PR20387](https://github.com/openssl/openssl/pull/20387).

 - 20230218: added HRR tests to ``ech/ech_test.c`` (and
   found/fixed a key-share leak in doing so!)